 The following list of books is from minority authors.
-I chose them not only because they were good stories, but they also offer insight into the unique perspectives that minority populations face.
-Plus, some of the topics addressed in these books are the difficult ones that we may not want to think about or deal with.
+I chose them not only because they were good stories but also offer insight into the unique perspectives that minority populations face.
+Plus, some of the topics addressed in these books are difficult ones that we may not want to think about or deal with.
 Yet these things need to be talked about, questions to ask.
-We should want to learn about each other and understand each other’s stories and perspectives because that’s what makes us better informed, more empathetic, and friendlier towards our neighbors.
+We should want to learn about each other and understand each other’s stories and perspectives because that makes us better informed, more empathetic, and friendlier toward our neighbors.

-Check out this list and see if any of them interest you to add to your summer reading list! ( I give the background of each author to highlight the perspective that they bring to their writing, and hopefully, make it more compelling for you to read it).
+Check out this list and see if any interests you to add to your reading list! ( I give the background of each author to highlight the perspective they bring to their writing and, hopefully, make it more compelling for you to read it).

 Author: By Ta-Nehisi Coates